Exploratory Foreign Language

 Tests will be administered at the end of each unit of study.

-Students will complete a Spanish or French cultural project.
+Students will have six weeks to complete a Spanish or French cultural project.
 This project will be worth approximately 100 points, and students will have the option of working individually or in groups.
 Projects will be completed outside of class, but several class periods will be set aside as designated “work days”, to give students the opportunity to use the school library and computer lab research resources, as well as to consult with me about questions and concerns.
-As students are working, I will continuously monitor thier progress and provide them with ample direction, but students will have flexibility and many opportunities to express their own creativity, as well.
+Throughout this six-week period, I will continuously monitor student progress and provide them with ample direction, but students will have flexibility and many opportunities to express their own creativity, as well.
 Specific directions will be discussed and distributed on a handout at a later time.

 What you can do at Home: